-You see, when I started this blog just over four years ago, I can promise you I wouldn’t have been able to make the dessert I’m about to show you.
+You see, when I started this blog just over four years ago, I can promise you I wouldn’t have been able to make the double lemon tart I’m about to show you.
 I wouldn’t have had the confidence, the patience for all these steps, or the touch to work with a very finicky butter cookie crust.
 But now I do.
 And I’ll be honest–this isn’t the most difficult or complex recipe I’ve ever made.
-The curd is the same as M’s favorite lemon bars; I’ve made it so many times I pretty much know the recipe by heart.
+I’ve made the lemon curd so many times I pretty much know the recipe by heart.
 The cheesecake layer was probably the easiest part of all.
 But it was the butter cookie crust that took some extra work.

 It came together fine.
 I wrapped it up and put it in the fridge to chill.
 But when I went to roll it out, this simple butter crust turned into the diva of my kitchen–beautiful, but fragile, flaky, and difficult to work with.
 She wouldn’t roll out straight from the fridge.
 This didn’t really surprise me all that much, though; plenty of doughs need to sit for a short bit to let the chill come off.
 But when the dough came to a temperature where it would roll out, it very quickly became too soft and split apart.
 But here’s why you should stick it out–this diva is worth it.
 She isn’t just beautiful on the outside.
 She delivers.
 She brings just the right amount of sweetness to an otherwise sweet-tart dessert.
 So be patient.
 And enjoy every single bite.